aliagh11/aliagh11/README.md

 - M.Sc Energy Engineering at Sharif University of Technology
 - B.Sc Chemical Engineering at Azarbaijan Shahid Madani University

+### Fields of Interest 🧑‍🎓
+- Optimization / Artificial Intelligence
+- Energy Systems Modeling
+- Mathematical Programming

 ### Projects 💻
 I worked on some projects like
+- Modeling and optimization of energy systems
 - Developing GUIs for thermodynamic analysis of refrigeration cycles
 - Designing and manufacturing of commercial freezers and refrigerators
 - Predicting EVs battery temperature and abnormality detection in temperature increase using LSTM Neural Networks
-- Modeling and optimization of energy systems

 ## :handshake: Connect with me!